Vasco and 777 prepare proposal to manage Maracanã, try to attract Botafogo, but suffer with denial

 777 Partners, the American group that owns 70% of the assets of SAF do Vasco, is preparing a proposal to take over the management of Maracanã.
 The American company joined WTorre, which manages the Palmeiras stadium, and Legends, a US company specializing in solutions for sports and entertainment arenas.

-The biggest obstacle for the candidacy is the weight that the public notice gives to the proof, on the part of the bidder, that it holds 70 field commands to be exercised in Maracanã, 54 of them obligatorily in Series A and B, of the Copa do Brasil, Libertadores and South America.
-In addition, they must prove the ability to hold at least 12 official sporting events at Maracanãzinho per year.
+The biggest obstacle to the candidacy is the weight that the public notice gives to the proof, on the part of the bidder, that he is the holder of 70 field commands to be exercised in Maracanã, 54 of them obligatorily in Series A and B, of the Copa do Brasil, Libertadores and South America.
+In addition, they must demonstrate the ability to hold at least 12 official sporting events at Maracanãzinho per year.

 Of the 180 points distributed to the items contained in the technical proposal that bidders will have to present, 75 refer to the use of Maracanã and Maracanãzinho.
 Vasco, which belongs to 777 Partners, is not capable of managing so many matches in the stadium alone.
 In the contract signed with the associative club for the purchase of SAF, it was agreed that the company must play a minimum number of games in São Januário.